VivoPower named Official Battery Technology Partner for Tottenham Hotspur

 - Tottenham Hotspur is dedicated to minimising its environmental impacts across its operations and was recently named the Premier League’s greenest club, having become a signatory of the UN Sports for Climate Action Framework

 LONDON, Feb.
-24, 2021 /PRNewswire/ -- Tottenham Hotspur ("The Club") has today announced VivoPower International PLC (Nasdaq: VVPR) ("VivoPower", the "Company") as its Official Battery Technology Partner until the end of the 2021/22 season.
+24, 2021 (GLOBE NEWSWIRE) -- Tottenham Hotspur (“The Club”) has today announced VivoPower International PLC (Nasdaq: VVPR) (“VivoPower”, the “Company”) as its Official Battery Technology Partner until the end of the 2021/22 season.

 Tottenham Hotspur was recently named the English Premier League’s greenest club following a study carried out by BBC Sport and the UN-backed Sport Positive Summit.
 The first-of-its-kind partnership forms part of Tottenham Hotspur’s wider aims to minimise the environmental impacts of its activities across all Club operations.